How to Protect Yourself from Age Discrimination

 According to some experts, the biggest ‘threat’ to older workers is “failing to stay relevant in a changing workforce.”
 In this sense, constantly developing new skills and/or taking on new tasks can help employees stay relevant in their field in the event of layoffs.
 This can be the case if you have been at a company doing the same thing for, say, the last 25 years; if the company can hire someone with only five years of experience for much less pay, they are often willing to make that tradeoff.

 If you’ve been discriminated against

 You should not be treated less favorably with regards to a job simply because of your age.
-If you live in Florida and you’ve been discriminated against due to your age, contact our Florida age discrimination employment attorneys at the office of Robert Norell today for a free consultation regarding your rights.
+If you live in Florida and you’ve been discriminated against due to your age, contact our Florida age discrimination employment attorneys at the office of Robert Norell today for a free case evaluation regarding your rights.